sinaghadermarzi/XRRpred-docker/README.md

 # XRRpred-docker
-This is the docker version of the [XRRpred](http://biomine.cs.vcu.edu/servers/XRRPred/) : predictor of resolution and r-free in protein X-ray crystallography
+This is the docker version of the [XRRpred](http://biomine.cs.vcu.edu/servers/XRRPred/): predictor of resolution and r-free in protein X-ray crystallography

-this is a self-contained repository and only need a docker implementation to run.
+You only need docker and the files in this repository to run the tool.
+It is tested on Ubuntu 20.04.2 LTS (and docker version detailed in `docker_version.txt`), but it should work on any docker implementation.

 ## Instructions for running XRRpred
-after coloning (or downloading and extracting) the repository, the next step is to build the image by entering the following command in the root folder of the repository:
+after cloning (or downloading and extracting) the repository, the next step is to build the image by entering the following command in the root folder of the repository:
 ```
 docker build -t xrrpred docker_context -f XRRpred.dockerfile
 ```
 This creates a docker image named `xrrpred`.
-To run XRRpred on an input fasta, you should enter the following command:
+To run XRRpred on an input fasta, you should enter the following command (including `<` and `>` characters):
 ```
 docker run -i  xrrpred XRRpred/dockerinout < example.fasta > results.tar.gz
 ```